JenishParmar/booking-calendar/README.md

-# 📅 Booking Calendar UI with Pricing
+# Booking Calendar UI with Pricing

 A responsive booking calendar built using **React + TypeScript + Tailwind CSS**, inspired by the provided UI screenshot.

 ---

-## 🚀 Features
+## Features

-- 📆 Fully responsive **April 2024** calendar (hardcoded)
+- Fully responsive **April 2024** calendar (hardcoded)
-- 🎨 Select/Unselect available dates with real-time visual feedback
+- Select/Unselect available dates with real-time visual feedback
-- 💰 Shows **total nights** and **total price** dynamically
+- Shows **total nights** and **total price** dynamically
-- 🚫 Disabled dates are non-interactive and greyed out
+- Disabled dates are non-interactive and greyed out
-- 💡 Clean, accessible, and responsive UI using Tailwind CSS
+- Clean, accessible, and responsive UI using Tailwind CSS

 ---

-## 📌 Project Objective
+## Project Objective

 Replicate a booking calendar interface with pricing and selection functionality.

-### ✅ Requirements
+### Requirements

 - Use **React (TypeScript)** and **Tailwind CSS**
 - Implement calendar for **April 2024 only**
-- Dates are categorized:
+- Dates are categorised:
   - **Selected**: Purple background
   - **Available**: White background (selectable)
   - **Disabled**: Grey background (non-interactive)
 - Clicking a date:
-  - Selects or unselects it
+  - Selects or deselects it
   - Recalculates **total nights** and **total cost**
 - Price per day is hardcoded (based on design)

 ---

-## 🧠 Functionality Logic
+## Functionality Logic

 | Action                      | Result                                      |
 | --------------------------- | ------------------------------------------- |